jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/File handling.md

 ## Datasource conversion&#x20;

-In this example, the Dynamic Data image file conversion is configured in the datasource to convert the files to be used in the solution.&#x20;
+In this example, the Dynamic Data image file conversion is configured in the datasource to convert the files to be used in the solution.

 :::CodeblockTabs
 datasource-conversion